camillelamy/explainers/coop_reporting.md

 normally done in reporting, we have to consider which URLs we can safely use in reports.

 - **Navigation to a COOP reponse:** here we want to identify the document that navigated to a response with COOP reporting.
 What we can safely report is the following:
-	- If the COOP response and all its redirect chain are same-origin with the current document, we can report the current document URL(sanitized).
+	- If the COOP response with the current document or the previous response (when there are redirects), we can report the current document URL or the previous response URL respectively(sanitized).
 	- We can always report the referrer of the navigation.
-- **Navigation away from a COOP page:** here we want to identify the document the page with COOP reporting is navigating to.
+- **Navigation away from a COOP page:** here we want to identify the reponse the page with COOP reporting is navigating to.
 What we can safely report is the following:
-	- If the next document and all its redirect chain are same-origin with the current document, we can report the next document URL(sanitized).
+	- If the response is same-origin with the current document or the last response (when there are redirects), we can report the response URL(sanitized).
-	- If the current document is the initiator of the navigation, then we can report the initial navigation URL.
+	- If the current document or the last response (when there are recirects) is the initiator of the navigation, then we can report the response URL (sanitized).
 - **Accesses to/from opener of a COOP page:** here we want to identify the opener of the page with COOP reporting.
 What we can report safely is the following:
 	- If the current document and all its redirect chain are same-origin with the opener document, we can report the opener URL(sanitized).
 	- We can always report the referrer of the navigation.